TCEA 2020-2021 Virtual Robotics Contest

 - The video should not exceed 1 minute, 30 seconds (90 seconds) in length.

-- Parents must sign the Student Release Form
+- Parents or Guardians must sign the Student Release Form

 In entering the contest, all teams and sponsors must adhere to the following rules:

 - Teams can use any brand of robotics kit or combination of robotics kits (LEGO, VEX, Dash, etc.).

 - Teams can use any number or type of sensors.

 - Teams can use any number or type of motors.

 - Teams are not allowed to melt, deform, cut, bend, glue, solder, or otherwise alter robotics equipment without permission from their sponsor.

 - Teams are not limited to the items in their robotics kits.
 They can also use everyday items as well as student-made items.